 To improve your picking speed on guitar, choose an open string to begin your tremolo picking practice and go through the steps below:

-Keep your pick angled towards the head of the guitar (where the tunings pegs are) at about 30-40 degree angle.
-This slant will help you to minimize picking motions without sacrificing dynamics or having to pick any softer.
-Just like this:
+Keep your pick angled towards the head of the guitar (where the tuning pegs are) at about a 30-degree angle.
+This helps you minimize picking motions without sacrificing dynamics or having to pick any softer.

 As you do this, keep watching your picking hand and keep your picking motions just as compact as they were in the previous step.

 Step Three: Continue increasing the tempo you are picking at while paying close attention to your picking hand and keeping the distance between up/down strokes to a minimum.
-As you do this, also pay attention to the following:

-- Your upper arm and picking hand shoulder need to be relaxed when you pick fast.
-Tensing these muscles does nothing to help your guitar playing and only makes you tired and more prone to injury.
-Concentrate on keeping these muscles relaxed as your speed increases.
+Your upper arm and picking hand shoulder need to be relaxed when you pick fast.
+Tensing these muscles makes you tired and more likely to get injured.

 Continue gradually increasing your speed until you are tremolo picking at the highest speed you can play at.
 Sustain this speed for 10-15 seconds.

-This creates different levels of tension on the string and challenge your picking control in different ways).
+This creates different levels of tension on the string and challenges your picking control in different ways).
 Add this exercise to your guitar practice schedule and work on it on a regular basis to see HUGE results in your speed picking ability.

 IMPORTANT: Don’t limit this concept of shortening the distance while picking to single string tremolo playing only!
 As demonstrated in the video above, you should also apply this concept to multiple string guitar licks and scales.
-This will integrate your tremolo picking skills with other aspects of your lead guitar playing and improve your overall speed.
+This integrates your tremolo picking skills with other aspects of your lead guitar playing and improve your overall speed.